-Concern's largest schools based activity is the All Island Concern Debates competition.
-The Concern Debates are an extra-curricular activity for both Primary and Post Primary students.
-All adjudicators must be Garda Vetted every three years (see Appendix One) and interviewed by focal Concern staff member.
-Volunteer Adjudicators also must complete safeguarding training with the Concern Debates team on an annual basis.
-A record of volunteers attending training will be kept in a Concern internal database.
+Concern's largest schools based activity is the All Island Concern Debates programme and the Concern Primary Debates Programme.
+The Debates are educational programmes which are facilitated initially online, before moving to in person debates in the latter stages.
+The debates are judged by volunteers who act as adjudicators.
+All adjudicators must be Garda Vetted every three years (Appendix Two) and interviewed by one of the debates programme officers.
+Volunteer Adjudicators must complete safeguarding training as part of their induction, and attend a refresher each year they volunteer.
+A record of volunteers attending training will be kept in Concern's Debates Database.

-Concern has developed the following procedures that volunteer adjudicators are obliged to follow when coming into contact with children (any person under the age of 18 years) in the course of their work or volunteer activity.
+Concern has developed the following procedures that volunteer adjudicators and staff are obliged to follow when coming into contact with children (any person under the age of 18 years) in the course of their volunteer activity.
 By adhering to these procedures, children will be safe from abuse by employees and volunteers of Concern and the possibility of misunderstanding, or the potential for allegations of misconduct will be minimised.

-All volunteers adjudicating IN PERSON Debates MUST;
+All volunteers adjudicating in person Debates must;

 - Endeavour to never be alone with a student.
-If greeted alone by a single student when entering a school premises, adjudicators should remain the reception area and ask student to return with another student or a member of staff. - interact with children in a respectful and appropriate manner. - safeguard children and avoid situations that could be misinterpreted or lead to false allegations of child abuse.
-For example offering lifts to children to or from Concern Active Citizenship events. - report any known or suspected cases of child abuse to the Designated Liaison Officer (see below for details) in Concern. - respect a child's right to personal privacy. - behave in a way that sets a good example for children. - challenge inappropriate behaviour among children such as bullying. - create an environment which encourages children to raise any issues regarding poor behaviours or attitudes in others. - avoid inappropriate physical or verbal contact with children, particularly when delivering feedback. - be mindful that caution is required in one-toone situations, even in sensitive situations such as dealing with an upset child. - avoid showing favouritism to any individual.
+If greeted alone by a single student when entering a school premises, adjudicators should remain the reception area and ask student to return with another student or a member of staff. - Interact with children in a respectful and appropriate manner. - Safeguard children and avoid situations that could be misinterpreted or lead to false allegations of child abuse.
+For example offering lifts to children to or from debates. - Report any known or suspected cases of child abuse to the Designated Liaison Officer (see below for details) in Concern. - Respect a child's right to personal privacy. - Behave in a way that sets a good example for children. - Challenge inappropriate behaviour among children such as bullying. - Create an environment which encourages children to raise any issues regarding poor behaviours or attitudes in others.

+- Avoid inappropriate physical or verbal contact with children, particularly when delivering feedback. - be mindful that caution is required in one-toone situations, even in sensitive situations such as dealing with an upset child. - avoid showing favouritism to any individual.